Matt

 Sometimes, the biggest transformations come from the smallest details.

 • Edging is everything: Define your flower beds or create a winding path with bricks, stones, or inexpensive plastic landscaping.
 This simple step instantly gives your yard a polished look and helps prevent unwanted grass and weeds from creeping into your flower beds.
-Choose edging materials that complement the style of your home and walkway.
-For a classic look, opt for natural stone or brick edging.
-If your taste leans more modern, consider sleek metal or colored concrete edging.

 • Mulch magic: A layer of mulch does wonders for your yard.
 It suppresses weeds, moistens your soil, and adds a bright color.
 Look around to see if your community offers free mulch programs, or consider buying in bulk for extra savings.
 When choosing mulch, pick a color that compliments your house and the plants you plan to feature.
 Classic brown or black mulch is always a safe choice, but don’t be afraid to experiment with colored mulch in moderation for a more playful touch.